liflab/beepbeep-3-book/markdown/palettes/README.md

 ![A finite-state machine representing the constraint our our second example.](HasNextFSMContext.png)

 This FSM looks very different as the previous one.
 As you can see, transitions now have conditions attached to them: these conditions are called *guards*.
 For example, the loop transition on the left-hand side of state 0 can be fired only if the incoming event is `hasNext` *and* the current value of local variable *c* is less than the current value of local variable *n*.
 In addition, transitions now also have *side effects* --that is, actions that change the processor's internal configuration other than simply moving it from one state to another.
-These side effects, in the figure, are seprated from the guard by a slash, and consist of assignments to the local variables.
+These side effects, in the figure, are separated from the guard by a slash, and consist of assignments to the local variables.
 When a state has multiple outgoing transitions, the `*` is interpreted as the transition that fires when no other does.

 Take two minutes to convince yourself that this "extended" Moore machine indeed corresponds to the constraint we want to enforce.
 Let us now attempt to create this machine in code using BeepBeep processors.
 The first step is to create an empty 1:1 `MooreMachine` object, and to set variables *c* and *n* to their initial values.
 This is done in the following code snippet.
 We use `Processor`'s method `setContext` to give values to two new keys, called `c` and `n`, which are added to `machine`'s `Context` object: